 The was no official announcement but the RN has just lost another important capability.
 RFA Diligence is a forward repair ship able to provide specialist engineering support to ships and submarines alongside in overseas ports or even at sea.
 Diligence has been inactive in Birkenhead for over a year and the MoD has just put her up for sale.

 RFAs do not conduct a formal decommissioning ceremony like HM ships so it was easy for the MoD to quietly decide to dispose of her.
-Even after the SDSR of 2015 the MoD was giving RFA Diligence’s out of service date as 2020 but a deadly combination of lack of money and manpower appear to have brought a premature end to her career.
-At the time of writing she remains optimistically listed as active on the Royal Navy website.
+Even after the 2015 SDSR the MoD was giving RFA Diligence’s out of service date as 2020 but a deadly combination of lack of money and manpower appears to have brought a premature end to her career.
+At the time of writing, she remains optimistically listed as active on the Royal Navy website.

 Diligence is still in very good condition having had major life-extension in 2007, a complete new sewage plant in 2014 and a general refit at Cammel Lairds as recently as March 2015.
 There is no material reason she should not keep serving until 2020.